renslightsaber/Kaggle_FB2/README.md

 ## Purpose : Experience 🤗Huggingface and wandb.
 - Tried to train and inference not only with pytorch🔥 but also with 🤗Huggingface.
+  - During the periods of Compeition, we just concentrated on `score`, which means that we couldn't consider about these.
   - We just wanted Experience of 'wandb' logging.
   - This is why score from cods (on this github repository) is not so good.
 - In practices with 🤗Huggingface library, there're two models